 This is primarily an evolutionary response to propagate the human race.
 If the body doesn’t get the nutrients it requires to ensure a healthy and full-term pregnancy, the human race will come to an end.
 So in short, “eat that packet of Doritos or we all will die” is your body’s way of freaking out right before and during your period.
 And that, ladies, is how you end up scarfing down three packets of chips, a muffin and a small bag of roasted peanuts at that time of the month.

 Can’t keep your thoughts off chocolate?
 You’re not alone!
 There are dozens of women who crave chocolate during the premenstrual stage of their cycle.
 It has been observed that this craving occurs when estrogen and progesterone levels are at their lowest and not when levels are changing.
 As strange as it may sound, a majority of women stop craving chocolate the moment their period begins.

 Want to stop dreaming of chocolate?
 Start praying to the lords for your period.

 The Hormone Connection

 It is prudent to remember that your brain releases serotonin, which is a neurotransmitter that boosts feelings of contentment.
-Certain foods, such as chocolate, ice cream and potato chips, exercise and other lifestyle habits can trigger the release of serotonin.
+Certain foods such as chocolate, ice cream and potato chips, and exercise and other lifestyle habits can trigger the release of serotonin.